 There are even helpful symbols to indicate the level of vulgarity.

 “Streetwise Spanish Dictionary/Thesaurus” is a useful guide to slang and idioms featuring over 5,000 entries.

-The dictionary section allows you to look up a Spanish word or phrase for the English definition and the page number of the full entry.
-It also allows you to look up English words and phrases to find the page number for an entry with a similar meaning.
+The dictionary section allows you to look up a Spanish word or phrase for the English definition and the page numbers for the full entry and entries with a similar meaning.